 1-day Guided Mountain Hikes Coledale Horseshoe, Lake District

 With Mark Reid FRGS – author of ‘The Inn Way’ guidebooks & Mountain Leader

 Experience the thrill of the mountains, with spectacular views, dramatic landscapes and a real sense of achievement as you walk along the high-level broad ridges that encircle the valley of Coledale, in the North-Western Lakeland Fells.

 The Coledale Horseshoe (also known as the Coledale Round) is one of Lakeland’s finest mountain walks.
-It is physically demanding walk covering 11 miles (17.5-km) with 1,450m of ascent, which requires a good level of fitness.
+It is physically demanding walk covering 11.25 miles with 1,450m of ascent, which requires a good level of fitness.

 - Experience the thrill of the mountains

 - Walk in confidence with a Mountain Leader